April 30, 2005

 Using clubs with slightly shorter shafts than I am used to made me realize that I have been playing with some clubs that have longer shafts than I should have.

 One of the guys I was playing with was kidding me about playing with "lady's clubs", and said he was going to tell everyone that I said I liked playing with lady's clubs.
 I said "I don't care.
 I will just tell people about the fact that I played better with lady's clubs than you did with your own".
+In fact I out -drove the three guys I was playing with, on every driving hole except one.
+Ha.

 I was just really appreciative of the fact that Merri Lee lent me her clubs so I could get out and play on such a great sunny SW Middlesex day.

 HAPPY BIRTHDAY MEREDITH!!!!!!!!
-Posted by Hello

 April 07, 2005